 This document describes the output image files created by DIRSIG.
-These image files are created by the following components:

-Format Details
+Format Overview

 The output images generated by DIRSIG include both a binary image data file and an ASCII/Text "header" file that includes details about the binary image data file.
 This binary data and ASCII/Text header file pair follows the convention employed by the ENVI image exploitation software.